Shop Subscribe

 3 Ways to Keep Summer Reading Fun

 Summer reading might be viewed as a chore by many students, but it doesn’t have to be.
 With many schools requiring summer reading and many students needing the extra reading time, summer reading has become a critical part of every school year.
 Why?
 Students who don’t read during the summer can lose over half of the reading gains they made in the school year.
-Added to this, students who read twenty minutes a day gain thousands of more words to their vocabulary.
+Added to this, students who read twenty minutes a day gain thousands more words to their vocabulary.
 To keep up in school – and experience the fun of reading – summer reading programs are a great way to get kids engaged in books.
 The good news is that students don’t need to read “just the classics” to keep up their reading skills and interests during the summer months.
-Here are three ways you can set summer reading goals and keep summer reading fun for your kids.
+Here are three ways to set summer reading goals and keep it fun for your kids.

 1. Choose your own books